No Result

 Yesterday and today

-With the Spanish influence of a century ago, people adapted their individual behavior, but social life went much the same as before.
-The "public places of entertainment" were closed, but overall the work and business were little affected.
+With the Spanish flu of a century ago, people adapted their individual behavior, but social life went more or less as before.
+“Public places of amusement” were closed, but overall work and business were little affected.

 Many workers suffered, dying in factories and mines, but retail sales were barely scratched.
 There was no unusual increase in bankrupt companies.

 With the coronavirus, the response has been very different.
-Suddenly and at short notice, the economy was put on hold.
+Suddenly and with little warning, the economy was put on hold.

 In part, it's because we now have the tools to do this: the Internet and other information and logistics technologies to keep essential services running and activist central banks and governments to manage the resulting economic shock.